 “All of this has happened before, and it will all happen again.”

-I’m trying out Mastodon, you can find me at [Aug 2018 update: find me as @seanbonner on counter.social] — if you haven’t seen it yet Mastodon is the latest iteration of a very long line of wannabe Twitter replacements.
+I’m trying out Mastodon, you can follow me on Mastodon.xyz [Aug 2018 update: also find me as @seanbonner on counter.social] — if you haven’t seen it yet Mastodon is the latest iteration of a very long line of wannabe Twitter replacements.
 Pownce and identi.ca and diaspora and app.net and ello and peach and now mastodon, oh my.
 That sounds like a skeptical way to start this off but as one of the first 140 people to join Twitter more than 10 years ago, who has written about the service a lot and has been disappointed with it recently to the point that I keep threatening to leave — I would love a better Twitter.
 Of course I would just love Twitter to be better, but if I’m honest about it they have had their chance again and again and continue to blow it, so if someone else can do it better then I’m all for that.
 So every time the next Twitter replacement shows up I participate in the experimentation and after a while you start seeing the same patterns repeat themselves.
 People keep reinventing the wheel, and keep making it square each time.

 I want to be believe.